tsproisl/textcomplexity/README.md

   * Michéa's M
   * Honoré's H

-Michéa's M is simply the reciprocal of Sichel's S.
+Michéa's M is simply the reciprocal of Sichel's S, therefore we only compute Sichel's S by default.
+If you want to compute Michéa's M as well, use the option `--all-measures`.

 #### Measures that use the whole frequency spectrum